 Volunteers are a most valuable part of any organisation.
 We are enormously grateful for the huge amount of pro bono support received from barristers, solicitors, other Law Centres, medical and engineering experts and befrienders without whom, the Centre’s work and impact would be very limited.
 We in the Mercy Law Resource Centre welcome volunteers who will contribute to and share in our aim of assisting those who are homeless or otherwise in need of accessing free legal services.

-If you are interested in joining our team in a voluntary capacity should contact us by e-mail at email@example.com and the Managing Solicitor will be back in touch with you regarding our current voluntary requirements.
+If you are interested in joining our team in a voluntary capacity you can contact us by e-mail at email@example.com and you will be contacted if a suitable voluntary opportunity is available.

 Read stories from some of our Befrienders.

 Michael Liddy has been a part of our befriending programme with MLRC for the past four years.

 “If you are a person who wants to give some help, like charitable work, and want to provide someone with some friendship and charitable guidance then you are suited to the befriending programme.
 MLRC are an excellent organisation who are efficient and pleasant to deal with at all times.
 MLRC has provided guidance to me as a befriender when needed and they are doing a much needed job for which there is real need.
 Even, as a befriender if you provide an hour a week, you can be doing a lot of good and make a tremendous difference to someone’s life.
 You could be assisting a range of individuals, from someone who suffers with low levels of literacy, individuals from abroad, those with financial difficulties, or just someone who needs support and a friend.”